GregoryBWilson/stock-analysis/Written_Report_Challenge2.md

 ![This is a sheenshot form stock the 2017 performance from VBA_Challenge.xlsm spreadsheet](Resources/StockAnalysis2017.png "Table 2.1 - 2017 Stock Analysis")
 **Table 2.1 - 2017 Stock Analysis"**

-#### VBScript Perfomance on 2017 Ticker Data
+#### VBScript Performance on 2017 Ticker Data

-The refactoring of the original VBScipt produced much better execusion times as can be seen in the MsgBox screen shots below.
+The refactoring of the original VBScipt produced much better execution times as can be seen in the MsgBox screen shots below.
 As fast as the refactoring was in you can see that it can still be improved.
-Notice the progresive improvement in Figures 2.1.1, 2.1.2 and 2.1.3 for the 2017 data set.
+Notice the progressive improvement in Figures 2.1.1, 2.1.2 and 2.1.3 for the 2017 data set.

 ![This is a MsgBox from the AllStocksAnalysis VBScript Module my VBA_Challenge.xlsm spreadsheet](Resources/VBA_Challenge_2017_before.png "Figure 2.1.1 - 2017 Stock Analysis VBScript Performance Before Refactoring")
 **Figure 2.1.1 - 2017 Stock Analysis VBScript Performance Before Refactoring**